Creating A NOT TO DO List in Federal Prison Camp

 9: Do Not Focus On Things You Cannot Control

 You cannot control people with whom you work or share space in federal prison camp.
 Embrace it!
-Add what you can control to you do list and add what you cannot control to your do not list: DO NOT fret over what is out of your control, I beg you!!
+Add what you can control to your to do list and add what you cannot control to your do not list: DO NOT fret over what is out of your control, I beg you!!

 10: Do Not Expect It To Happen Overnight